goatandsheep/swarmpack/README.md

 # cdnjs-swarm

-Use WebTorrents to simulate cdnjs with ability to pull and insert js from pre-specified sources.
+A client library that uses WebTorrents to distribute javascript to simulate a large CDN, such as cdnjs with ability to pull js from pre-specified sources and insert it into HTML documents.
 You should be able to choose any URL, especially those from [cdnjs.com](https://cdnjs.com).

 ##Requirements